Trump's campaign finances are strained as legal peril mounts

 As the 2022 midterm elections approached, Trump pledged to back congressional candidates loyal to him.
 But of the roughly $65 million earmarked by Save America for political spending, less than a third — about $20 million — was used to back midterm candidates through campaign contributions or paid advertising.

 Colvin reported from New York.
-AP writer Eric Tucker in Washington contributed to this report.
+Associated Press writer Eric Tucker in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.